allisoneto/pipnick/docs/photometry.rst

 Using the Command-Line Script
 -----------------------------

-For command-line usage, you can run the `nickelpipeline_photometry` script, which provides flexible options for executing photometric analysis.
+For command-line usage, you can run the `pipnick_photometry` script, which provides flexible options for executing photometric analysis.

 **Basic Use**